gilangrilhami/disaster-response-backend/SCOPES.md

 | **Intake & Normalization**   | Unify heterogeneous reports (citizen, SMS, social media, sensors) into a consistent signal schema | Every disaster starts as a *fragmented signal*      |
 | **Case Registry & Workflow** | Merge related signals into structured *cases* with trackable actions and statuses                 | All crises evolve; status transparency builds trust |
 | **Subscriptions & Fan-Out**  | Deliver verified updates via SMS, social media, webhook, or app notifications                     | Timely awareness prevents escalation                |

+# Rational for Modules

+All three modules are combined to form an event-driven loop:

+> Detect → Contextualize → Disseminate.

+**Intake** answers the fragmentation problem.
+It receives and structure multiple fragmented signals (tweets, texts, API feeds).

+**Case Registry** answers the coordination gap.
+It's a centralized place for governments, NGOs, and citizens to track progress and accountability.

+**Subscriptions** answers the communication lag.
+One event triggers many notifications, ensuring inclusivity.
+This accomodates low-tech users through SMS.

+This design allows:

+- **Extensibility**: plug new sources or channels without altering the core.

+- **Transparency**: citizens see where reports stand and who acted.

+- **Interoperability**: open APIs support government dashboards, NGO tools, or public apps.